tamchow/ImageProcessor/Readme.md

-#Image Color to 3D CSV
+#Image colors to 3D heightfields in CSV

 Needs Java 8 and Swing.